zhXchD/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. User uses the `findc` command with the given fields to search for
+2. User requests to search contacts with some given fields
 3. IntelliJournal displays a list of filtered persons

 **Extension**